-RHe informed Workgroup of some of the historical challenges / questions arguments put forward by Ofgem on this topic during previous discussions:
+RHe informed Workgroup of some of the historical arguments put forward by Ofgem on this topic:

-- If the price of DSR offers are correct_acceptable why are consumers concerned who buys the DSR i.e. why does it have to be National Grid? - lif the Industry wants certainty of an interruptible market, why is it not more common within gas supply contracts? - How fare should the Residual Balancer role extend?
+- If the price of offers are correct why are consumers concerned? - if the Industry wants certainty of an interruptible market, why is it not more common?

-RHe also noted that the further that the Residual Balancer you moves away from within day balancing the more speculative it residual balancing becomes; this needs consideration if the role of the Residual Balancer is going to be anything other than post the different than prior to Day Ahead stage i.e after initial shipper nominations and entry DFNs have been submitted.
+RHe also noted that the further you move away from within day the more speculative it becomes; this needs consideration if the role of the Residual Balancer is going to be anything different than prior to Day Ahead.